KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 An important thing to note here is that CMake must be able to resolve the call to `include(CxxQt)`.
 For this to work, you'll want to clone the [CXX-Qt repository](https://github.com/KDAB/cxx-qt/) and add the `CxxQt.cmake` file to the `CMAKE_MODULE_PATH` CMake variable.
+An easy way to achieve this is by using CMake's `-D` option.
+For some alternatives, see the [CMake concepts chapter](../concepts/cmake.md).

-We can do this when building our project by running:
+Therefore building our project can be done like this:
 ```shell
 $ mkdir build && cd build
 $ cmake -DCMAKE_MODULE_PATH="<path-to-cxx-qt-repo>/cmake" ..